| Pet Safety

 respond to "free to good home" offers for reasons other than

 wanting a pet.
+Some turn right

 around and sell the animal to research labs; others use young or small